KDD – Kriminaldauerdienst: Season 2

 In season 2, the squad continues investigating the corruption case.
 Helmut Enders relies on the contacts of Armin Ponew, a former cop who now is involved in manipulated sports betting in the Fußball-Regionalliga (football regional league); as a result, Enders himself becomes entangled in criminal activities.

 Additionally, Jan Haroska is forced to leave the KDD because of his relapse into alcoholism and the show chronicles his attempts to sober up and rejoin the police force.
 Also, Sylvia Henke has difficulties coping with the aftermaths of her rape.
 Kristin Bender makes an effort to adopt Enes as her foster child.

 Season 3

 The third season is very focused on the character of Mehmet Kilic who has developed a cocaine addiction and works in a night club to support his drug habit.

-When an undercover police officer is killed by a weapons dealer, Kilic is asked to go undercover as the victim and him were in the same club that night.
+When an undercover police officer is killed by a weapons dealer, Kilic is asked to go undercover as the victim and he were in the same club that night.
 Kilic is tested in his loyalty to his colleagues on the one hand, and the Turkish club owner who is his friend, on the other hand.

 The series finale depicts a hostage crisis in the KDD precinct; however, the episode does not present a series finale in a classical sense, but rather another cut within the show's story, with the ending remaining open in many aspects.